 - You are demonstrating how excited and committed you are to attending the school, which is something admission counselors love to see—and might even consider in admission decisions.

-But first, here's the basic breakdown of the types of college deadlines students might encounter when applying for the upcoming fall semester:
+Of course, there are pros and cons to applying to college early.
+But before we get in too deep, let's break down of the types of college deadlines students might encounter when applying for the upcoming fall semester.

 Non-binding; with Early Action, you submit your application around November and usually get your decision by December.
 You can still apply to other schools.
 Some schools also split these deadlines, with an "Early Action I" falling a few weeks before "Early Action II" (but still before Regular Decision deadlines).